markdown-extended/manifest/mde-manifest.md

 This document explains the "official" specifications of the *Markdown Extended* ("**MDE**" in the rest of this document) syntax.
-It intends to be a concise and complete set of syntax's rules and tags to use to write under Markdown Extended and to build parsers implementations.
+It intends to be a concise and complete set of syntax's rules and tags to use to write under Markdown Extended and a reference to build parsers  implementations.
 It can be considered as the **MDE's reference** for any puprose.
 The goal of these specifications is NOT to explain *how to write a content* but *how to build it* using the MDE's syntax.

-This document is licensed under [Creative Commons - CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) and authored and maintained by Pierre Cassat ([@pierowbmstr](http://github.com/piwi)).
+This document is authored and maintained by Pierre Cassat ([@pierowbmstr][piwi]) and licensed under [Creative Commons - CC BY 3.0][cc-by-3].

 **Table of contents:**